Demeter: Lineage, consorts, and offspring

-According to Diodorus Siculus, in his Bibliotheca historica written in the 1st century BC, Demeter and Zeus were also the parents of Dionysus.
-Diodorus described the myth of Dionysus' double birth (once from the earth, i.e. Demeter, when the plant sprouts) and once from the vine (when the fruit sprouts from the plant).
-Diodorus also related a version of the myth of Dionysus' destruction by the Titans ("sons of Gaia"), who boiled him, and how Demeter gathered up his remains so that he could be born a third time (Diod. iii.62).
-Diodorus states that Dionysus' birth from Zeus and his older sister Demeter was somewhat of a minority belief, possibly via conflation of Demeter with her daughter, as most sources state that the parents of Dionysus were Zeus and Persephone, and later Zeus and Semele.
+There is some evidence that the figures of the Queen of the Underworld and the daughter of Demeter were initially considered separate goddesses.
+However, they must have become conflated by the time of Hesiod in the 7th century BC.
+Demeter and Persephone were often worshipped together and were often referred to by joint cultic titles.
+In their cult at Eleusis, they were referred to simply as "the goddesses", usually distinguished as "the older" and "the younger"; in Rhodes and Sparta, they were worshipped as "the Demeters"; in the Thesmophoria, they were known as "the thesmophoroi" ("the legislators").
+In Arcadia they were known as "the Great Goddesses" and "the mistresses".
+In Mycenaean Pylos, Demeter and Persephone were probably called the "queens" (wa-na-ssoi).According to Diodorus Siculus, in his Bibliotheca historica written in the 1st century BC, Demeter and Zeus were also the parents of Dionysus.
+Diodorus described the myth of Dionysus's double birth (once from the earth, i.e. Demeter, when the plant sprouts) and once from the vine (when the fruit sprouts from the plant).
+Diodorus also related a version of the myth of Dionysus's destruction by the Titans ("sons of Gaia"), who boiled him, and how Demeter gathered up his remains so that he could be born a third time (Diod. iii.62).
+Diodorus states that Dionysus's birth from Zeus and his older sister Demeter was somewhat of a minority belief, possibly via conflation of Demeter with her daughter, as most sources state that the parents of Dionysus were Zeus and Persephone, and later Zeus and Semele.

 In Arcadia, a major Arcadian deity known as Despoina ("Mistress") was said to be the daughter of Demeter and Poseidon.
 According to Pausanias, a Thelpusian tradition said that during Demeter's search for Persephone, Poseidon pursued her.
 Demeter turned into a horse to avoid her younger brother's advances.
 However, he turned into a stallion and mated with the goddess, resulting in the birth of the horse god Arion and a daughter "whose name they are not wont to divulge to the uninitiated".
 Elsewhere, he says that the Phigalians assert that the offspring of Poseidon and Demeter was not a horse, but Despoina, "as the Arcadians call her".

 In Orphic literature, Demeter seems to be the mother of the witchcraft goddess Hecate.